Skip to content

 Your cart is empty

-Article: UnLearn The World Drops Midnight Crysis - A Masterclass in Hip Hop Renaissance
+Article: UnLearn The World is a Masterclass in Hip Hop Renaissance

 album review

-Notable Tracks: Civil World War III: Fist of the North Start, Wave, Beg Ya Pardon, Tears Fallin', I Self Lord and Master, Soul - illoquy, Opium.
+Civil World War III Fist of the North Star Wave Beg Ya Pardon Tears Fallin' I Self Lord and Master Soul - illoquy Opium

 But don’t get it twisted, UnLearn isn't a throwback act.
 While the roots are deep, the sound is undeniably now.
 He's got that introspective depth that made Kendrick Lamar a laureate of our generation, that ability to paint vivid narratives of internal and external struggle.
 And there's a raw, almost confrontational energy that brings to mind the urgency of early Immortal Technique, unafraid to call out the powers that be and expose systemic injustices.